How Long Do Panic Attacks Last And What Are the Best Ways To Manage Them?

 The best ways to treat a panic attack

 If you have frequent panic attacks, you’re aware of the negative effect they can have on your life.
-Learning ways of managing panic attacks can help you regain control and minimize their frequency.
+Learning ways of managing panic attacks and panic disorder can help you regain control and minimize their frequency.

 To prevent a panic attack